svofski/incursiondelrio/BUGS.md

 7. There are too many interceptor jets coming all at once.
 Their density should increase more gradually.

-8. No fuel low warning sound

-9. No death by lack of fuel

 10. Needs at least some kind of title screen.
 Maybe text on the grass before bridge.